daronphang/coding_resources/dev_ops/vim.md

 h,j,k,l                 Move left, down, up right
-0, $                    Move to beginning of line, end of line w, b                    Move forward/backward one word G, gg                   Move end of file, beginning of file
+0, $                    Move to beginning of line, end of line w, b                    Move forward/backward one word gg                      Move to beginning of file shift+g                 Move to last line in file

 // can preface movement number of times i.e. 6k to move up six lines